CahootsMalone/interstate-76-stuff/cheat-codes-and-easter-eggs.md

 ### Cheat Codes that Don't Work

-Some commonly-reported cheat codes don't work.
+Some commonly-reported cheat codes don't seem to work.

 * **freelance**: Plays one of Taurus' poems.
 Superfluous since there's a key that performs the same function (C).
 * **thirdnostril**: Increases radar targeting range.